 For line Also known as the Memo line, completion of this space is optional.
 You can make a note to remind yourself of the purpose of the check.
 If you're paying a bill, this is a good place to write your account number.

 Signature line Write your name as it appears on your account on the line that appears at the lower right corner of the check.
 Signing the check tells your financial institution that you've approved payment.
 You should never sign a check until the rest is completely filled out and you've confirmed that the information is correct.
-Make sure your signature matches exactly the way your name appears on your check card at DCU.
+Make sure your signature matches exactly the way your name appears on your debit card at DCU.

 Make sure your signature matches exactly the way your name appears on your debit card at DCU.

 If you make a mistake, write VOID in large letters across the face of the check and put the check in your files.
 Then write a new check.
 Mistakes make the check look suspicious and may prevent it from acceptance by a financial institution.
 Make sure you write the check number and VOID in your register to make it easier when settling your account.